 As you do the movements, pay attention to your overall posture and breathing.
 Try to keep your spine and the back of your neck long, and your breathing regular, deep and even.

 Rotation of the Shoulders

-When we settle the shoulder blades over the back of the ribcage, our arms do less work, and movement comes from more powerful areas of the body, like the back and the hips.
+Result: Our arms do less work.
+Movement comes from more powerful areas of the body, like the back and the hips.
 We sit up taller and breathe more naturally.
-These results don't take years to achieve – they happen immediately.
+Another benefit: These results happen immediately.

 Upper Body Stretch